Lauren Osen Senior Producer, Airtalk

-Lauren Osen is a general assignment reporter for KPCC.
-She started at the station as an intern on Patt Morrison’s program, and worked her way up to become a producer for the show.
-She’s produced for all of KPCC’s programs, including AirTalk, Take Two and Off-Ramp.
+Lauren Osen is the Senior Producer for Airtalk, KPCC's daily talk show.
+Osen started at the station as an intern on Patt Morrison’s program, and worked her way up to become a reporter and producer for all of KPCC’s programs, including The Patt Morrison Show, AirTalk, Take Two and Off-Ramp.

 Osen got her start in radio reporting and producing for the University of Oslo’s international students’ radio show, "Snakker Ikke Norsk (I Don’t Speak Norwegian)."
 She is also the recipient of a Fulbright Fellowship, which she used to research Norway’s unprecedented gender quotas in the private business sector.